SirDarkrai99/SirDarkrai99/README.md

 - 👋 Hi, I’m @SirDarkrai99 or Northphil Cadag.
 - 👀 I’m interested in software programming.
+- ₿₿ Also, I got more interested in crypto development to improve the assets recognition of the Philippine government and competition faring of the country globally in derivatives field.

 - 🌱 I’m currently learning Visual Basics for Applications and Python.

 <!---